tum-esi/wot-marketplace/database/README.md

 ## Database population

-You can run populate.js to populate it with 100 random entries that all respect the implementationSchema.
+You can run `database/populate/populate.js` to populate it with all the entries from  `database/populate/implementations`.
+These fake implementations can be generated using  `database/populate/generate.js` that all respect the implementationSchema.

+The fake implementation generation has a bug that makes the script hang.
+Try to run a "couple" of times.